John Cripps (journalist)

 Sir John Stafford Cripps, CBE (10 May 1912 – 9 August 1993) was a British journalist and campaigner.
 He was chairman of the Countryside Commission from 1970 to 1977.

-He was the son of the Labour politician Sir Stafford Cripps.
+He was the son of the Labour politician Sir Stafford Cripps, and was a conscientious objector in the Second World War.
+In 1937, he married Ursula Davy, having four sons and two daughters with her.